Joyeux Noël: Plot

 Father Palmer is being sent back to his own parish and his battalion is disbanded as a mark of shame.
 Despite emphasising the humanity and goodwill of the truce, he is rebuked by the bishop, who then preaches an anti-German sermon to new recruits, in which he describes the Germans as inhumane and commands the recruits to kill every one of them.
 Father Palmer overhears the sermon and removes his cross as he leaves.

-Back in the trenches, the British are ordered by a furious major (who is angered by the truce) to shoot a German soldier who is entering no-man's-land and crossing towards French lines.
+Back in the trenches, the Scots are ordered by a furious English major (who is angered by the truce) to shoot a German soldier who is entering no-man's-land and crossing towards French lines.
 All of the soldiers deliberately miss in response, except the bitter Jonathan, who shoots the targeted German soldier.
 Audebert, hearing the familiar alarm clock ringing outside, rushes out and discovers that the soldier is a disguised Ponchel, his batman.
 With his dying words, Ponchel reveals he gained help from the German soldiers, visited his mother, and had coffee with her.
 He also informs Audebert that he has a young son named Henri.

 Audebert is punished by being sent to Verdun, and he receives a dressing down from his father, a general.
 In a culminating rant, young Audebert upbraids his father, expressing no remorse at the fraternisation at the front, and his disgust for civilians and superiors who talk of sacrifice but know nothing of the struggle in the trenches.
 He also informs the general about his new grandson Henri.
 Moved by this revelation, the general then recommends they "both try and survive this war for him".

 Horstmayer and his troops, who are confined in a train, are informed by the German Crown Prince that they are to be shipped to the Eastern Front, without permission to see their families as they pass through Germany.
 He then stomps on Jörg's harmonica and says that Horstmayer does not deserve his Iron Cross.
-As the train departs, the Germans start humming a British carol they learnt from the British, "L'Hymne des Fraternisés/ I'm Dreaming of Home".
+As the train departs, the Germans start humming a carol they learnt from the Scots.
+(The carol in question, "L'Hymne des Fraternisés" / "I'm Dreaming of Home", is in fact a modern composition by Lori Barth and Philippe Rombi.)